-How To Reduce Noise from Parties from the Home and Neighbours
+How To Reduce Noise from Parties in the Home and from Neighbours

 DOWNLOAD THIS AS A PDF HERE

 Noise from parties can be a problem and can disturb neighbours and children if they go onto late at night.
 It is not just a question of keeping the volume of your music system down but the combined noise of lots of people talking can be a problem as well.
 A lot of people do not realise how much noise can travel at night and can be heard from quite a distance away.
 This is because a lot of the normal daytime background noises have stopped and so noises that you would not normally be aware of are easily heard at night.
 Usually once children are asleep they remain that way regardless of the amount of noise going on until they would normally wake up in the morning.
 But if they are not yet asleep, noise from parties can keep them awake for much longer.
 You will also want to consider your neighbours and will not want to annoy then unnecessarily so here are some tips on how to keep the noise down.

 • When planning a party, invite the neighbours closest to you.